arvganesh/super-mario-kart-ppo/README.md

-# A full walkthrough of integrating new ROMs into stable-retro
+# Integrating new ROMs into stable-retro

 This repo describes how integrate new ROMs into [stable-retro](https://github.com/MatPoliquin/stable-retro) + other setup guidelines.